Turkish medical experts use Eva to measure shifts in facial soft tissues

 Once all the points had been coordinated to compile a digital “facial mask,” the experimenters made use of the surface mapping algorithm in Artec Studio to merge the scan set.
 The landmarks brought the scans uniformly into a single position and orientation.
 Now the experts could track the differences in displacement between the sitting, standing, and supine positions by analyzing the x, y, and z axes.
 The facial masks were digitally superimposed in order to display the landmark shifts indicating changes in the tissue’s position and parameters.

 Mask to mask deviation color maps derived from the superimposition of facial masks in (A) the sitting and standing body positions, (B) the sitting and supine body positions, and (C) the standing and supine body positions.
 The map changes in color from blue, which corresponds to negative distance, to red, which corresponds to positive distance; green means that the distance between surfaces at that particular point is close to zero.
+Image courtesy of the International Journal of Oral and Maxillofacial Surgery.

 With the aid of GraphPad Prism version 6.05, the scientists began to carry out the necessary statistical analysis.
 The landmarks had to be examined for standard deviations (SD) to quantify the surface displacements.
 Meanwhile, such relevant numerical data as the root mean square (RMS), the mean absolute deviation (MAD), and the mean signed distance (MSD) values were also calculated in order to determine “the variability in shape and volume of the surfaces.”
 This provided the scientists with numerical proof of the facial soft tissue transformations that gravitational forces shape, but medical scanning equipment inadequately detect.